HardNet: Hard-Constrained Neural Networks with Universal Approximation Guarantees: Conclusion

 \subsubsection{Acknowledgments}

+The authors thank Anoopkumar Sonar for his help during the early development of this manuscript.
 The authors acknowledge the MIT SuperCloud and Lincoln Laboratory Supercomputing Center for providing computing resources that have contributed to the results reported within this paper.
 This work was supported in part by MathWorks, the MIT-IBM Watson AI Lab, the MIT-Amazon Science Hub, and the MIT-Google Program for Computing Innovation.